 - Handles intuitively for easy pushing and steering.

 - Offers brand reliability and a good warranty.

 Best-in-class mowing and mulching.
 The Honda HRX217VKA gets top marks from experts for its mulching and bagging abilities.
-Roy Berendsohn of Popular Mechanics raves about its "velvet finish."
 Users say the mower mulches so well it's hard to see the discarded clippings.
 The Versamow System lets you decide how much grass you want to bag, mulching the rest into fine pieces.
 It isn't the best at side-discharging grass, but tests show it still handles the task very well.
 Users attest that the four-stroke GCV190 engine is tough enough to power through thick or wet grass without bogging down and say it's effortless to start.
 The HRX217VKA meets emission requirements from the Environmental Protection Agency (EPA) and the California Air Resources Board (CARB).
-Honda self-propelled mowers rank among the most reliable brands in one large independent survey.
+Honda self-propelled mowers rank among the most reliable brands in Consumer Reports' survey of over 9,000 subscribers.
 The HRX217VKA comes with a five-year mower warranty.
 The 21-inch-wide deck also has a limited lifetime warranty for residential use.

 Reliable and well-built.
 Though the Honda HRX217VKA is heavy -- about 90 pounds -- most users don't have any problems maneuvering it around the yard, thanks to its self-propelled, rear-wheel drive.
 Owners like the automatic transmission, with five settings to drive from 0 to 4 mph.
 Testers at Popular Mechanics note that the deck-lift levers are too small, making it uncomfortable to adjust cutting heights.